 Orally Copulating With an Intoxicated Victim

-Finally, you can also be criminally liable for violating PC 287 if you forcibly orally copulate with an individual, and this is true:
+Finally, you can also be criminally liable for violating PC 287 if you forcibly orally copulate with an individual, and the following is true:

 There are several possible grey areas here because mostly, sexual encounters occur when the two parties involved are intoxicated or when one of them is.
-However, for PC 287 purposes, an individual is deemed so intoxicated to give their consent to an act if they’re incapable of comprehending and weighing its physical nature, character, and probable consequences.
+However, for PC 287 purposes, an individual is deemed intoxicated to give their consent to an act if they are incapable of comprehending and weighing its physical nature, character, and probable consequences.

 Forcible Oral Copulation Statute of Limitations